AbhishekPethani/Instagram-bot/README.md

 # Instagram-bot
-Instagram bot that tells you name of user whom you follow but they are not following you.
+Instagram bot that tells you the name of user whom you follow, but they are not following you.

 Requirements
 -------------
 - Python 3
 - Selenium
 - WebDriver for your browser